JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ##Conclusion
 Politics trumps common sense decision making yet again.
 Decisions based on rescuing aylesbury regeneration and Council homes pledge not on value for money.

-[Evidence](http://35percent.org/ouraylesbury/cpo/#simon-morrow-sm) submitted to the 2018 CPO Public Inquiry by RICS qualified quantity surveyor Simon Morrow shows that the estate could be refurbished for just £45k - £65k per dwelling.
+[Evidence](http://35percent.org/ouraylesbury/cpo/#simon-morrow-sm) submitted to the 2018 CPO Public Inquiry by RICS qualified quantity surveyor Simon Morrow shows that the estate could be refurbished for just £45k per home for a 1-bed and £65k for a 4-bed.

 __Footnotes:__
 [^1]: See para 2.4 of the Council's [2017 CPO evidence](http://35percent.org/ouraylesbury/cpo/southwarkstatementofcaseNOV2017.pdf).